Former San Salvador Mayor Ernesto Muyshondt to Receive Trial Verdict on February 21

 Ernesto Muyshondt Legal TroublesErnesto Muyshondt.

-The Fifth Sentencing Court of San Salvador has temporarily suspended the trial against Ernesto Muyshondt and other former municipal officials until Tuesday, January 28.
+The Fifth Sentencing Court of San Salvador has scheduled the trial verdict in the case against former San Salvador Mayor Ernesto Muyshondt for February 21.

 Ernesto “Neto” Muyshondt is the former mayor of San Salvador for the right-wing political party ARENA (2018-2021) and former deputy of the Legislative Assembly for the same party (2015-2018).